ZTNA is a security feature that replaces implicit trust and requires continuous verification in order to gain access to networked systems. |

 What is Cato Networks ZTNA?

-Founded in 2015, Cato Networks was one of the first cloud-native network security companies that sought to solve "network security complexity, which opens up organizations to attacks as hackers can slip through the cracks of misconfigurations and software vulnerabilities by moving software-defined network and security controls to the cloud."
-The intervening years have seen its technology mature into the Cato SASE cloud, which uses globally distributed POPs and private backbone to onboard traffic to Cato's converged network and security system.
+Founded in 2015, Cato Networks was one of the first cloud-native network security companies that sought to solve “network security complexity, which opens up organisations to attacks as hackers can slip through the cracks of misconfigurations and software vulnerabilities by moving software-defined network and security controls to the cloud.”
+The intervening years have seen its technology mature into the Cato SASE cloud, which uses globally distributed POPs and private backbone to onboard traffic to Cato’s converged network and security system.

 Cato uses zero trust to validate and control access to its cloud services via a client-based or clientless browser-based interface that supports 2FA and SSO.
 Access policies can be based on a combination of user identity and application-specific controls.
 All Cato PoPs are connected in a full mesh using encrypted tunnels protected by symmetric 256-AES with keys rotated every hour.
 Clients connect via either a Cato Socket appliance using DTLS, traditional IPSec tunnels or a Cato Client application.